Seteeri/particle/doc/UI.md

     * y car opts:
       * del cur pair
-      * del car of prev
-        * does this make sense?
-        * DO THIS for consistency
+        * targeting atom, not pair
+        * cdr is diff...then this cmd is effectively "bsp cdr"
       * del car of cur
         * redundant -> make-nil
+      * del prv pair
+        * then what is the point of going into car mode? typing... which is why do nothing makes sense since its start of a "line"
+        * user can explicitly delete the pair if they want
+      * del car of prev
+        * does this make sense? consistent...
+      * do nothing
+        * making it nil seems better than nothing?
+      * del pair car, leave cdr
+        * matches car x i suppose...

     +---+----------------------------+---------------------------------+
     |   |             CAR            |               CDR               |